Rigspolitiet

-The National Police of Denmark (Rigspolitiet, Landløgregla, Naalagaaffiup Politiivi) is the upper most level of the Police of Denmark within the Kingdom (The unity of the Realm: Denmark (proper), Greenland, Faroe Islands).
+The National Police of Denmark (Rigspolitiet, Landløgregla, Naalagaaffiup Politiivi) is the upper most level of the police of Denmark within the Danish Realm.
 Administered by a framework of laws dictated by the Folketing (Danish Parliament) and the government's Minister for Justice, Rigspolitiet polices all regions governed by Denmark, including the Faroe Islands and Greenland.

 Organisation

 Leadership

 Rigspolitiet is controlled by the Minister for Justice via the National Commissioner of Police, who in turn operates above a number of commissioners and departments in the National Commissioner's Office.

 These departments include: Budgets and Accounts, the Building Surveying Department, the Data Department, the Traffic Department, Personnel and Recruitment, the Police Department, the Police College, the Aliens Department and the Danish Security Intelligence Service.
 The National Commissioner is Thorkild Fogde, by permanent appointment effective 1 February 2009.

 Districts

-National Commissioner's office also consists of the police commissioners for the twelve police districts of Denmark, and the territories it governs, as well as administrative officers for the community police forces that support the regular units.
+The National Commissioner's office also consists of the police commissioners for the twelve police districts of Denmark, and the territories it governs, as well as administrative officers for the community police forces that support the regular units.
 Each district has one central police headquarters, as well as a number of sub stations, depending on the size of the district.

 Each district is headed by a police commissioner who works as part of the National Commissioner's Office, and is supported by various assistant commissioners and chief constables, all of whom are required to have degrees in law.
 Each district's uniformed sections are headed by a chief superintendent.

 The Copenhagen Police department are, due to the size and complexity of the area policed, organised somewhat differently, with three deputy commissioners to assist the main commissioner.